June 17, 2013

 The Humane Society International—Farm Animals (HSI—FA) department works to move animal agriculture industries away from systems and practices that cause enormous suffering to the billions of animals raised and killed for meat, eggs, and milk, while influencing policy-making bodies, scientific and governmental leaders, and corporations through research, engagement, and partnerships with other stakeholders.
-HSI—FA seeks interns to support the department’s work by carrying out research on factory farming and contributing to our domestic and international white paper libraries.
+HSI—FA seeks interns (click to view expanded position description) to support the department’s work by carrying out research on factory farming and contributing to our domestic and international white paper libraries.

 This internship provides interns with opportunities to develop or hone research and writing skills, to develop or strengthen knowledge of farm animal welfare issues, and to learn how to work within an academic advocacy framework.